lockss/lockss-rtd-manual/docs/appendix/os.rst

 The following operating systems are **not suitable** for use with LOCKSS |LATEST_MINOR| because they are at end of life.

-.. dropdown:: CentOS Linux :bdg-danger-line:`end of life`
+.. dropdown:: CentOS Linux :bdg-danger:`end of life`
    :name: os-centos-linux
    :animate: fade-in-slide-down